 Are you struggling with a messy, cluttered space?

-It can be a real point of discord in shared spaces too.
+It can be a real point of conflict in shared spaces.
 Every one is different so it can really help to try to understand why they’re “Messy” or a “Neat Freak”.

-Note – Labels are handy, for the purpose of this article I’m going to use Messy and Tidy as handy descriptors that everyone gets.
+Note – Labels are handy, I’m going to use Messy and Tidy as handy descriptors that everyone gets.

 The Messy Person might have a very high clutter tolerance level or a very low boredom threshold (and find tidying so tedious they could SCREAM!)